Fast-Convergent Proximity Graphs for Approximate Nearest Neighbor Search: Alpha-Convergent Neighborhood Graph with Efficient Construction

 \subsection{Adaptive Local Pruning}

 To incorporate our pruning strategy (Algorithm~\ref{alg:pruning-pro}) into the above framework, a critical question is the parameter setting for $\alpha$, which greatly impacts the query performance of our $\alpha$-CNG.
-According to Lemma~\ref{lmm:reducible}, each time a new hop vertex is visited, the distance to $q$ is reduced by an $\alpha$-factor.
+According to Lemma~\ref{lmm:reducible}, each time a new hop vertex is visited, the distance to $q$ decreases by at least a factor of $\alpha$, unless the routing directly reaches the exact NN $v^*$.
 While a larger $\alpha$ accelerates convergence to the ANNs, it also leads to an exponential increase in the out-degree of each node (Lemma~\ref{lmm:out-degree}).
 Therefore, achieving a balance between out-degree and convergence rate is essential for efficient query performance.
 Despite the use of $\alpha$ in Vamana, a widely utilized PG, little attention has been paid to determining its optimal value.

 \vgap

 Recall that in our framework, each node can have an out-degree of at most $M$.
 However, the shortcut set $S$ returned by the {pruning} method (Algorithm~\ref{alg:pruning-pro}) may exceed this size, particularly when $\alpha$ is large.
 A common approach used in the literature is to return the $M$ closest points in $S$ to $p$, but this may lead to the omission of long-distance shortcut edges.
 For instance, as illustrated in Figure~\ref{fig:large-alpha}, the vertices from $a$ to $f$ form the shortcut set of $g$.
 When $M = 4$, both $e$ and $f$ become disconnected from $g$, resulting in the pruning of the longest shortcut edges $(g, e)$ and $(g, f)$ from the PG.
 Consequently, given the query point $q$ in Figure~\ref{fig:large-alpha}, a greedy routing will fail to find the exact NN $j$ of $q$ when starting from node $g$.
 This example illustrates that when the size of the shortcut set exceeds the threshold $M$, the longest shortcut edges are omitted from the constructed graph, thereby reducing graph connectivity.